samber/lo/README.md

 ### FindDuplicatesBy

-Returns a slice with the first occurence of each duplicated elements of the collection.
+Returns a slice with the first occurrence of each duplicated elements of the collection.
 The order of result values is determined by the order they occur in the array.
 It accepts `iteratee` which is invoked for each element in array to generate the criterion by which uniqueness is computed.

 ```go
 duplicatedValues := lo.FindDuplicatesBy[int, int]([]int{3, 4, 5, 6, 7}, func(i int) int {